-STEP FOUR: Install the Switch Port Line coming thru the firewall.
-Install the high pressure switch into the port on the Switch port line.
+STEP FOUR: Install the high-low pressure switch into the port on the Switch port line.
 NOTE: Tighten connections at either end using supplied o-rings on both ends and a few drops of mineral oil to each o-ring.
 Screw the high-pressure switch into the port at the lower end of the drier liquid tube.
-Go ahead and plug the pressure switch harness into the switch at this time (black electrical boot with two long white wires.
-See figure 22).
+Go ahead and plug the pressure switch harness into the switch at this time (black electrical boot with two long white wires, see figure 28).